fortytwoservices/culture/AGILE-WOW.md

 ## Basic Fortytwo Agile Guidelines

 We don't have a one specific or hard-set Agile way of working at Fortytwo.
-What we have is a common understanding of and respect for our inherent differences, which means we all work and interact differently.
+What we have is a common understanding of and respect for our inherent differences, which means we all work and interact differently -- and that's more than all right!

 To put it simply, we value the results of our work more than how we got to achieving them.